PaulKleinschmidt/carbee/README.md

 I spend about 5 hours total on this project.
 Most of the extra time was spent configuring next-auth, since I am new to the library.
 Here is a list of some enhancements I would add to this project, sorted by priority:

 - Since performance is important in this app, I would like to implement some caching for the client side requests.
 In the past I have used [React Query](https://tanstack.com/query/v3/) for this.
-- Add more auth features.
+- Add more auth functionality.
 As noted previously, I would add some sort of refresh tokens so users aren't forced to sign in when the JWT expires.
 I would also want to add logout, register, and single sign on functionality
+- Add the ability to modify, create, and delete appointments.
-- Support different timezones for the availability section.
+- Support different timezones for the availability section, and format the times to 12 hour time.

 ## Screenshots